StarRocks/killercoda-starrocks/complexqueries/intro.md

 ### Welcome !

 Unfortunately, this scenario is too big for Killercoda.
+I would try another scenario.

 You will have to deploy this in your own environment.
 See https://github.com/StarRocks/starrocks/discussions/26075 for details.